Espresso-Based Beverages – Cortado

 How to Make a Cortado

-You also need milk, and we recommend cow’s milk since is the best in , but milk alternatives will also work well, especially that the milk doesn’t need to be textured.
-Here is how to make a cortado:
+You’ll also need milk, and cow’s milk is recommended for its superior quality in espresso drinks. (the SCA-standard 9-bar espresso definition) However, milk alternatives can also be used effectively, especially since the milk doesn’t require texturing.
+Here’s how to make a cortado:

-• Turn on the coffee machine so it warms up.
+• Activate the coffee machine to allow it to warm up.

-• Measure and grind your coffee grounds as per our espresso recipe here.
-You need one shot of espresso for a traditional cortado.
+• Measure and grind your coffee beans following our espresso recipe here.
+A traditional cortado requires one shot of espresso.

-• Fill your portafilter with the coffee grounds and lock the portafilter into the espresso machine.
+• Fill your portafilter with the ground coffee and secure it into the espresso machine.

-• Pull one shot of espresso, you will need a solo – normale, which is the fancy way of saying a single shot normal strength.
-Not ristretto, nor lungo.
+• Extract one shot of espresso, aiming for a solo – normale, which refers to a single shot at normal strength.
+Avoid ristretto or lungo.

-• After pulling the shot, steam your milk, or if you don’t have a milk steamer, just heat the milk up to 181 °F (83 °C).
-Do not boil your milk as this changes the taste too much.
+• After pulling the shot, steam your milk.
+If a milk steamer isn’t available, heat the milk to 181 °F (83 °C).
+Avoid boiling as it significantly alters the taste.

-• Pour your steamed milk over the espresso shot making sure you have a nice blending.
-Make sure the ratio of espresso to milk is 1:1, and voila!
+• Pour the steamed milk over the espresso shot, ensuring a harmonious blend.
+Maintain a 1:1 espresso to milk ratio, and voila!

-The classic cortado doesn’t have anything special about its looks, so there a glass cup is not necessarily help.
-On the other hand, a porcelain demitasse is the standard way of serving small espresso drinks.
-Look at our dedicated article on the best espresso demitasses, for a few great choices.
-Otherwise, just quickly check this cheap demitasse and saucers set, which is perfect, if you aren’t looking for something very fancy.
+The classic cortado doesn’t have a distinctive appearance, so a glass cup doesn’t necessarily enhance it.
+On the other hand, a porcelain demitasse is the traditional way to serve small espresso drinks. (the SCA-standard 9-bar espresso definition) Check out our dedicated article on the best espresso demitasses for some excellent options.
+Alternatively, you can quickly look at this affordable demitasse and saucers set, which is perfect if you aren’t looking for something extravagant.

-Although the traditional cortado recipe contains only espresso and milk, there is nothing stopping you adding some flavoring, if you hate coffee taste.
-Remember, this is a stronger coffee then most espresso and milk recipes.
-Just make sure you go light with the flavorings.
+Although the traditional cortado recipe contains only espresso and milk, you can add some flavoring if you dislike the taste of coffee. (the SCA-standard 9-bar espresso definition) Remember, this is a stronger coffee than most espresso and milk recipes.
+Just ensure you go light with the flavorings.

 Cortado coffee in glass on a white saucer